rhayek80/Technical_Assessment/README.md

 ________________________________________
 📦 Submission:
 Please submit your completed test within 48 hours to this public git hub repo:
--  create a solution branch
+-  create a solution branch based on the main
 -  commit each part to a seperate folder
 -  make sure to add a proper documentation to each segment
 -  make a finl pull request